 It’s not easy, and it can be frustrating if your glue doesn’t dry.
 It is important to remember that the label on the bottle has never lied – sometimes, they lie about when their product dries in seconds, but this isn’t always true.

-You’ll find yourself disappointed with how long it takes for yours to harden up, or maybe even worse – you’ve used too much too early, so now what do I do?
-This article will teach you two methods of drying glue quickly, which are guaranteed to be 100% effective.
+You’ll be disappointed with how long it takes for yours to harden up, or maybe even worse – you’ve used too much too early, so what do I do?
+This article will teach you two methods of drying glue quickly, which are guaranteed 100% effective.

 Here is how to make fake water for dioramas using glue